Truma iNet System - Control your Comfort

 Then set up Bluetooth via the app and the big Bluetooth button on the top of the iNet box – it’s hard to miss!

 All the instructions are available online and on the app too.

-iNet and Truma products at PRIMA Leisure
+Truma iNet System and other Truma products at PRIMA Leisure